Why The U.S. Government Stopped Funding A Research Project On Bats And Coronaviruses

 How did funding for the project unravel so quickly?

 Almost as soon as the pandemic began, conspiracy theories began circulating pointing to the Wuhan Institute of Virology as the culprit.
-In recent weeks these have gained traction with the revelation that U.S. intelligence agencies are assessing the possibility of a lab accident, as well as with the leak of State Department cables obtained by the Washington Post, indicating that back in 2018 officials had raised safety concerns about the Wuhan lab.
-Trump and other Republican figures have used these points in a broader narrative they are advancing, blaming China for the pandemic.
+In recent weeks, these have gained traction with the revelation that U.S. intelligence agencies are assessing the possibility of a lab accident, as well as with the leak of State Department cables obtained by The Washington Post indicating that in 2018, officials had raised safety concerns about the Wuhan lab.
+Trump and other Republican figures have used these points in a broader narrative that they are advancing, blaming China for the pandemic.

-EcoHealth Alliance's Daszak says his first "inkling" of the impact this would have on funding for the China research project came in an email from the NIH shortly after Trump's April 17 press conference.
+EcoHealth Alliance's Daszak says his first "inkling" of the impact that this would have on funding for the China research project came in an email from NIH shortly after Trump's April 17 press conference.
 "They said, 'Can you not send funds to the Wuhan Institute of Virology?' " he recalls.
 "We wrote back straight away and said, 'Of course we won't [fund them].
 Absolutely.'
 And they said, 'Thank you.' "

-This was particularly mystifying, Daszak says, because just a day earlier NIH had released a strategic plan detailing COVID-19 research priorities.
+This was particularly mystifying, Daszak says, because just a day earlier, NIH had released a strategic plan detailing COVID-19 research priorities.
 "Our work is relevant to all four priority areas within that strategic plan," says Daszak.

 "We really don't understand the rationale behind this," he says.
 "And we've reached out to NIH and have not received a response yet."